Why Milk Leaks From My Breast During Foreplay?

 2) Surgery with general anesthesia

-5) A pituitary tumor – this may cause engorgement and glactorrhea and is almost always bilateral (both sides)
+5) A pituitary tumor – this may cause engorgement and Galactorrhea and is almost always bilateral (both sides)

-6) Breast cancer– in this case the discharge is almost always unilateral (one side) and spontaneous in that leakage occurs without any nipple stimulation
+6) Breast cancer– in this case, the discharge is almost always unilateral (one side) and spontaneous in that leakage occurs without nipple stimulation.

-Even if you believe that there is no medical concerns, be sure to let your doctor know at your next visit.
-Do monthly self breast exams.
-Self examination saves lives!
+Even if you believe there are no medical concerns, be sure to inform your doctor at your next visit.
+Do monthly self-breast exams.
+Self-examination saves lives!